Welcome to our Pompey away travel guide for Blues fans on the road to Accrington.

 Leave the station and proceed down the hill, passing over the main Blackburn road.

-Follow the road down the hill, passing the King Street pub on your left, and at the main roundabout cross over and head up the hill passing the Aldi supermarket.
+Follow the road down the hill, passing the King Street pub on your left, and at the main roundabout cross over and head up the hill passing the Aldi supermarket still on your left.

 At the top of the hill, turn left into Whalley Road and follow this road straight on through the traffic lights.

-The Grey Horse and the Oakleaf pubs are just past the lights.
+The Grey Horse and the Oaklea pubs are just past the lights.

-Continue on along Whalley Road, over the mini roundabout.
+Continue on along Whalley Road, over the mini roundabout, for approx 200m.

-Livingstone Road is on the right and the ground is on the left as you walk down the road.
+Livingstone Road is on the right and the ground is on the left-hand side as you walk down the road.